 - 1. Be enrolled as a regular student in an eligible program of study on at least a half-time basis (With the exception of Pell and FSEOG); - 2.
 Have a high school diploma or the equivalent; - 3.
 Be a U.S. citizen or national, or an eligible non-citizen.
 Verification of eligible non-citizen status may be required; - 4.
 Have financial need (except for some loan programs) as determined by a need analysis system approved by the U.S. Department of Education; - 5.
 Maintain satisfactory academic progress; - 6.
 Provide required documentation for the verification process and determination of dependency status; - 7.
 Have a valid social security number; - 8.
-Not have borrowed in excess of the aggregate loan limits for the Title IV financial aid programs; - 9.
+Not have borrowed in excess of the aggregate loan limits for the Title IV Financial Aid programs; - 9.
 Be registered for the Selective Service, if required; and - 10.
-Sign an updated Statement of Educational Purpose/Certification Statement on repayment and default. - 11.
-Not owe any refund on a federal student grant or be in default on a federal student loan. - 12.
+Not owe any refund on a federal student grant or be in default on a federal student loan. - 11.
 Not have a conviction for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal student aid (such as grants, work-study, or loans).
 If you have such a conviction, you must complete the Student Aid Eligibility Worksheet to determine if you are eligible for aid or partially eligible for aid.